infinite-table/infinite-react/www/pages/docs/latest/learn/columns/fixed-and-flexible-size.page.md

 </DeepDive>

-Take a look at the snippet below to see column sizing at work with flexible and fixed columns
+Take a look at the snippet below to see column sizing at work with flexible and fixed columns.

 <Sandpack title="Using controlled columnSizing">